openshift-kni/kni-enhancements/enhancements/siteconfig-extra-manifest-version-independence.md

 - When <span style="color:red">builtinCRs</span> is **exclude**, same named CR in extraManifestPath to ztp-container is allowed.

-- Ensure backward compatibitlity, if <span style="color:red">builtinCRs</span> is not defined, the behavior must corresponds to the last release(4.13)
+- Ensure backward compatibility, if <span style="color:red">builtinCRs</span> is not defined, the behavior must correspond to the last release(4.13)